Connecting minds to build global resilience and trust in cybersecurity

 - Fully immersive agenda – exciting debates, think tanks, roundtables

-- Trust-based community in an inspiring environment – held under the Chatham House Rule
+- Trust-based community meeting in an inspiring and open sharing environment

 - CISO 360 networking experience – dedicated receptions, dinners, cultural activities are integral.
-Enduring connections are guaranteed!
+Enduring connections guaranteed!

 International Speaker Panel 2019 (invitations are in progress)